CoEDL/elpis/docs/wiki/make-elpis-release.md

 ## Try the code

 Test GUI build as a sanity check that the app builds and eslint is happy.
+You may need to set your local Node to the version required for the GUI.
+These commands use *asdf* to manage Node version.
+Information about installing and using *asdf* are [here](https://asdf-vm.com/).

 ```
 cd ~/sandbox/elpis/elpis/gui
+asdf local nodejs 15.14.0
 yarn install && yarn build
 ```